MailTape/MailTape-v1/_posts/2020-12-06-Markus-Floats.md

 Sanjay: **"**An intensely meditative dream of a piece from [Kali Malone](https://kalimalone.com/)'s album, 'The Sacrificial Code'.
 Soft, breathy warbles and minor-key melodies materialise in slow motion—cascading gently with metronomic precision.**"**

-<p id="outroduction">That's it for this morning!
+<p id="outroduction">That's it for this morning.
 As always, thank you so much for joining us.
-Much love to [T. Gowdy](http://www.t-g0wd-y.org/) for his Sunday selections and to [Noémie Dijon](https://noemiedijon.tumblr.com/) for this episode's brilliant illustration.</p>
+Much love to [Markus Floats](https://markusfloats.bandcamp.com/) for his Sunday selections and to [Anthony Dujardin](https://www.instagram.com/fromthegarden/) for this episode's brilliant illustration!</p>